 - Three letters of recommendation

 - Official transcripts from all other universities and colleges attended.
-Unofficial transcripts should be uploaded as Supplemental Materials for review by the admissions committee until the official transcripts arrive.
+Unofficial transcripts should be uploaded as Supporting Materials for review by the admissions committee until the official transcripts arrive.

-Any missing item(s) renders the application incomplete.
+Any missing item(s) other than GRE and TOEFL (if latter is not applicable) renders the application incomplete.
 Your application will not be reviewed by the admissions committee.